tim-group/scalaquery_nested/README.md

 -------------
-As of version [v1.0.0](https://github.com/youdevise/scalaquery_nested/blob/v1.0.0/.travis.yml), we intransitively compile against ScalaQuery 0.10.0-M1 (the last pre-slick release), and our tests pass on all Scala versions since 2.9.0-1.
+As of version [v1.0.0](https://github.com/youdevise/scalaquery_nested/blob/v1.0.0/.travis.yml), we intransitively compile against ScalaQuery 0.10.0-M1 (the last pre-slick release), and our tests pass on all Scala versions since 2.9.0-1 through 2.10.0.

 Contributing
 ------------